Skip to main content

 By Mikael Häggström, CC0, via Wikimedia Commons

-Of women who develop a first bout of vaginal thrush, about 5 in 100 of them will get problems with recurrent vaginal thrush.
+Of women who develop a first bout of vaginal thrush, about 5 in 100 of them will get problems with recurring thrush.
 In most cases, the reason why this occurs is not known.
 Some women just seem more prone than usual to develop thrush.
-However women with high blood sugar (due to poorly controlled diabetes) and women with weakened immune systems may be more likely to develop recurrent thrush, or other chronic yeast infections.
+However women with high blood sugar (due to poorly controlled diabetes) and women with weakened immune systems may be more likely to develop recurrent thrush.

-There is some debate as to whether women taking hormone replacement therapy (HRT) or the combined oral contraceptive (COC) pill are more likely to develop a recurring yeast infection - the evidence is not yet clear.
+There is some debate as to whether women taking hormone replacement therapy (HRT) or birth control pills such as the combined oral contraceptive (COC) pill are more likely to develop a recurring yeast infection - the evidence is not yet clear.

-If you have repeated (recurrent) bouts of thrush then one option is simply to treat each bout as and when it occurs, making sure you complete the full course of treatment.
-See the separate leaflet Vaginal Thrush (Yeast Infection) for treatments for thrush.
+If you have repeated bouts of thrush then one option is simply to treat each bout as and when it occurs.
+See the separate leaflet Vaginal thrush (Yeast infection) for treatments for thrush.

 Before they do this, they may want to exclude another cause for your symptoms.
 This could include: